By George Beccaloni

 - Wallace graffiti on the island of Ternate.

 Oval medallion, in bronze, in the Linnean Society of London of Wallace's head and shoulders in profile facing right.
 Made by Albert Bruce-Joy and donated in 1916 by Rev. James Marchant on behalf of the Alfred Russel Wallace Memorial Fund.
-This medallion is the same design as the plaster example in the National Portrait Gallery.
+This plaster example in the National Portrait Gallery was probably the original model for this item.
+Note that on 18 December 2009 a bronze copy of this medallion was unveiled at the Richard Hale School in Hertford (click HERE).
+It hangs near the door into the school dining room.
+This door, made in 1667 was the original main door to the old Hale's Grammar School building.

 Medallion in Linnean Society.

-- Circular medallion, in white marble, of Wallace's head and shoulders in profile facing left, in Westminster Abbey in the North Aisle of the Choir, between those of Charles Darwin and Joseph Lister.
+- Circular medallion, in white marble, of Wallace's head and shoulders in profile facing left (a mirror image of Wallace), in Westminster Abbey in the North Aisle of the Choir, between those of Charles Darwin and Joseph Lister.
+It is inscribed "ALFRED RUSSEL WALLACE 1823-1913".
 This was commissioned by the Wallace Memorial Committee and carved by Albert Bruce-Joy, who based it on the earlier medallion he had made of Wallace facing right.
 It was unveiled on 1st November 1915.
 For more information CLICK HERE.

 - Circular medallion, in plaster (some damage), in the Natural History Museum, London, of Wallace's head and shoulders facing left (55 cm in diameter (including the outer rim) and 5 cm thick).
-This was made by Albert Bruce-Joy (d.
-1924) in 1914 and is inscribed: ALFRED RUSSEL WALLACE 1906.
-A. Bruce Joy Sc.
-1914.
+This was made by Albert Bruce-Joy in 1914 and is inscribed: ALFRED RUSSEL WALLACE - 1906" and signed "1914 A. Bruce-Joy St(?)."
 Thackery (1995) states "Provenance: Unknown, but in the Museum since at least 1931.
 There is a bronze version at the Linnean Society and a plaster copy at the National Portrait Gallery."
-[Note that this medallion is similar but not identical to the marble medallion in Westminster Abbey.
-The medallion in the National Portrait gallery is much smaller, was made earlier, and depicts Wallace facing right, rather than left, as does the medallion in the Linnean Society.]
+Note that this medallion is similar but different to the marble medallion in Westminster Abbey.
+The medallion in the National Portrait gallery is much smaller, was made earlier, and depicts Wallace facing right, rather than left, as does the medallion in the Linnean Society.
 The Wallace Memorial Fund's resin bronze plaques are casts of this medallion.

 - Bust, in plaster, in the Natural History Museum, London.
 It was made by W. Watagin in 1958.
 It depicts the head and shoulders of Wallace as a young man, facing forward, wearing a coat.
 It is inscribed: W. W. 1958 Moscow.
 Thackery (1995) states "Provenance: Presented by the Museum Darwinianum, Moscow, through Professor A. E. Kohts, in 1959.
 Notes: Uniform with the bust of Darwin by Watagin."
 [This bust can't currently be found]